-Mexican Nationals may approach visitors in the park to sell souvenir items such as walking sticks, bracelets, and crafts.
-If you purchase their items or make a donation, you are encouraging them to cross the river, which may result in their arrest and deportation through Presidio (100 miles away).
+Mexican Nationals may leave items for sale such as walking sticks, bracelets, and other crafts on the U.S. side of the Rio Grande.
+If you purchase their items or make a donation, you are encouraging illegal crossings of the river, which may result in the individuals arrest and deportation through Presidio (100 miles away).
 Additionally, they may be fined or incarcerated.

 Items purchased are considered contraband and can be seized by officers.
 Rocks, minerals, archaeological items, etc. cannot be purchased, imported, or possessed in the national park.